Tugcga/SmartFox-Python-Communicator/README.md

 # What is it

 This is minimal Python bindings of the SmartFox c++ client API.
-It does not contains all possible functionality of the client application, but only one that used in [Two World project](http://twoworlds.azurewebsites.net/).
+It does not contains all possible functionality of the client application, but only one that used in [Two World project game](http://twoworlds.azurewebsites.net/), [server sources](https://github.com/Tugcga/TwoWorldsServer), [client-server communication guide (on Russian)](https://github.com/Tugcga/TwoWorldsServer/blob/master/ClientServer.md)

 # Features